 Memory insight may prove beneficial for those with brain damage

-In a new study, published today in Nature Human Behaviour and led by the University of Glasgow, researchers have found that multiple parts of the brain are involved in memory processing, furthering our understanding of how the brain works.
+In a new study, published in Nature Human Behaviour and led by Prof Edwin Robertson, researchers have found that multiple parts of the brain are involved in memory processing, furthering our understanding of how the brain works.

 Our brain constantly processes past events, often long after they have occurred.
 These “offline” processes consolidate and strengthen memories, even leading to the enhancement of memories while you are sleeping.